Djnirds1984/Mikrotik-Billing-Manager/DEPLOYMENT_GUIDE.md

-# MikroTik Manager - Nginx Deployment Guide
+# Mikrotik Billling Management by AJC - Nginx Deployment Guide

-This guide details how to set up the MikroTik Orange Pi Manager in a standard production environment, serving it from the `/var/www/html` directory using Nginx as a reverse proxy.
+This guide details how to set up the Mikrotik Billling Management by AJC in a standard production environment, serving it from the `/var/www/html` directory using Nginx as a reverse proxy.
 This allows you to access the panel on the standard web port 80.

 ## Prerequisites